geeksforsocialchange/gfsc-v3/content/blog/2024/trans-organisers-fund-report/index.md

 #### What do you want to achieve as a trans organiser in Greater Manchester?

 Organisers note wide-ranging goals focusing both on broad systemic change and directly supporting individuals, resisting structural and institutional transphobia and creating space for celebration and joy.
-Groups with specific focus of course speak to specific goals for their focus area – for example the Inclusive 11s Football League aims to create spaces and opportunities for trans people in sport, as well as resisting structural transphobia within this space.
+Groups with specific focus of course speak to specific goals for their focus area – for example the Inclusive 11s football aims to create spaces and opportunities for trans people in sport, as well as resisting structural transphobia within this space.
 Housing, sex education and nightlife and entertainment are also raised as priority areas, as well as a focus on accessibility.

 #### What are the barriers that stop you from achieving what you want to achieve?